chiodonia/presentations/dart/Dart.md

 ==========

    * Matter of choice:
-     * JavaScript as a "First language"
+     * What about JavaScript as a "First language"?
-     * JavaScript as the assembler of the Web: "to JavaScript" **transpilers** like GWT, Dart, CoffeeScript, Closure compiler
+     * And JavaScript as the assembler of the Web ("to JavaScript" **transpilers** )?
+Things like GWT, Dart, CoffeeScript, Closure compiler...
    * What's the future for JavaScript?
    * Same language on both client and server (GWT, Node.js, Dart)
+   * What is your favorite Web architecture (JSF, classic MVC, REST)?
    * How Dart compares to CoffeeScript?
    * What's happen to GWT?
    * Is Dart solving the famous Java puzzlers?
 See http://www.dartlang.org/articles/puzzlers/chapter-1.html